yli091230/AWIGEN_TRs/scripts/str_imputation/README.md

 # TR imputation
-## LiftOver
+## 1. Run LiftOver
 Run the `liftover.py` to update the POS from hg19 to hg38 and write lifted, unlifted SNPs into vcf files (2G memory).
+Use the `liftover.yaml` to set up the `pyliftover` package.

 The script will first remove SNPs with big AF difference between 1kg REF and target REF, then perform the liftover.

-## Imputation and annotation
+## 2. Run imputation and annotation
 The TR imputation are based on this [TRTools](https://github.com/gymrek-lab/TRTools/blob/tr-gwas-tutorial/doc/VIGNETTE-GWAS-TUTORIAL.rst)

 * Use the --window parameter to reduce memory useage (5 works for 10k sample with a 25G memory).
 A small window sometimes will have no marker SNPs inside, so use the default 40 and split samples to do the imputation.